-Your application may involve a visit to familiarise yourself with the young custody location where you will work.
+Your application should involve a visit to familiarise yourself with the young custody location where you will work.

 Check if you are eligible to become a youth justice worker.
 You will need to:

-Your application involves an online test to see if you have the basic maths and judgement skills to be a youth justice worker.
+We use online scenarios to see if you have the judgement and skills to be a youth justice worker.

-You will be presented with different scenarios asking how you would deal with situations you might face working in youth custody.
-We will assess how you:
+During the online tests you will be asked how you would deal with situations you might face working in youth custody including: